 Exclusive Option Agreements.
-Pursuant to the exclusive option agreements, dated November 20, 2020, each of the shareholders of the VIE has irrevocably granted Dada Glory, or any person designated by Dada Glory, an exclusive option to purchase all or part of its equity interests in the VIE.
+Pursuant to the exclusive option agreements, dated December 8, 2022, two shareholders of the VIE has each irrevocably granted Dada Glory, or any person designated by Dada Glory, an exclusive option to purchase all or part of its equity interests in the VIE.
 Dada Glory may exercise such options at a price equal to the lowest price as permitted by applicable PRC laws at the time of transfer of equity.
 The VIE and the shareholders of the VIE covenant that, without Dada Glory's prior written consent, they will not, among other things, (i) supplement, change or amend the VIE's articles of association and bylaws, (ii) increase or decrease the VIE's registered capital or change its structure of registered capital, (iii) create any pledge or encumbrance on their equity interests in the VIE, other than those created under the equity interest pledge agreement, (iv) sell, transfer, mortgage, or dispose of their legal or beneficial interests in and any assets of the VIE and any legal or beneficial interests, (v) enter into any material contract by the VIE, except in the ordinary course of business, or (vi) merge or consolidate the VIE with any other entity.
 The exclusive option agreement has an initial term of ten years, and at the end of the initial term shall be renewed for a further term as specified by Dada Glory or terminated by Dada Glory in its sole discretion.

-Spousal Consent Letters.
-The spouses of the individual shareholders of the VIE have each signed a spousal consent letter agreeing that the equity interests in the VIE held by and registered under the name of the respective individual shareholders will be disposed pursuant to the contractual agreements with Dada Glory, without seeking further authorization or consent of such spouses.
-Each spouse agreed not to assert any rights over the equity interests in the VIE held by the respective individual shareholders.
+Spousal Consent Letter.
+The spouse of the individual shareholder of the VIE has signed a spousal consent letter on December 8, 2022, agreeing that the equity interests in the VIE held by and registered under the name of the individual shareholder will be disposed pursuant to the contractual agreements with Dada Glory, without seeking further authorization or consent of such spouse.
+The spouse agreed not to assert any rights over the equity interests in the VIE held by the individual shareholder.